 The front boxes, sometimes referred to as open air boxes (or Frisas in Portuguese) are considered the best tickets in the Sambadrome.
 Frisas are located right off the Samba parade runway.
 They are situated in four rows of boxes, those rows ranging from row A to row D, row A being at floor-level just a few feet from the parade runway!

-Each Frisa box will sit 6 people and comes complete with a coffee table.
+Each Frisa box will sit 6 people.
 Each Frisa ticket has a reserved numbered chair.

 From the Frisas you will feel the pulsating beat of the samba drums from your own private VIP box.
 You will witness the parade’s vibrant and mesmerizing floats, dances, and costumes as if you are marching alongside the thousands of members of the Samba Schools!
 This is a true VIP experience.

 Luxury Suite (Camarotes)